GroundAura/Phenomenally-Enriched-Ingredients/docs/wiki/Home.md

-# ProjectName
+# Phenomenally Enriched & Nuanced Ingredients for SkyUI

 ---

-Welcome to the ProjectName wiki!
+Welcome to the Phenomenally Enriched & Nuanced Ingredients for SkyUI wiki!

-ProjectName is a mod for Skyrim Special Edition.
+Phenomenally Enriched & Nuanced Ingredients for SkyUI is a mod for Skyrim Special Edition.